mobxjs/mobx/docs/refguide/api.md

 ```

 ### `onBecomeObserved` and `onBecomeUnobserved`
-Usage: TODO
-TODO
+Usage: `onBecomeObserved(observable, listener: () => void): (() => void)` and
+`onBecomeUnobserved(observable, listener: () => void): (() => void)`

+These functions are hooks into the observability system of MobX and get notified when observables _start_ / _stop_ becoming observed.
+It can be used to execute some lazy operations or perform network fetches.

+The return value is a _diposer-function_ that will detach the _listener_.

 ### `configure`
-Usage: `configure({ enforceActions: boolean, isolateGlobalState: boolean })`.
+Usage: `configure(options)`.

-- **`enforceActions`**: Enables / disables strict mode *globally*.
+- **`enforceActions: boolean`**: Enables / disables strict mode *globally*.
 In strict mode, it is not allowed to change any state outside of an [`action`](action.md).
 See also `allowStateChanges`.
-- **`isolateGlobalState`**: Isolates the global state of MobX, when there are multiple instances of MobX in the same environment.
+- **`isolateGlobalState: boolean`**: Isolates the global state of MobX, when there are multiple instances of MobX in the same environment.
 This is useful when you have an encapsulated library that is using MobX, living in the same page as the app that is using MobX.
 The reactivty inside the library will remain self-contained when you call `configure({isolateGlobalState: true})` inside the library.
 Additionally, MobX won't throw an error that there are multiple instances in the global scope.
+- **`disableErrorBoundaries: boolean`**: Use this to simplify debugging exceptions and prevent MobX from catching and rethrowing exceptions happening in your code.